-The Hart Scientific 7012 bath is a very precise constant temperature bath.
+The Hart Scientific Model 7037/7038/7040/7041 are very precise constant temperature baths.
 An innovative state of the art solid-state temperature controller has been incorporated which maintains the bath temperature with extreme stability.
 The controller uses a microcontroller to execute the many operating functions.